The exact cook time can vary. Read below for our tips!

 Instructions

-- Once the air fryer is hot, place the frozen coconut shrimp onto the air fryer tray in one even layer.
-There shouldn’t be much overlap so if you can’t fit them all, make less or cook this amount in two batches.
+- Once the air fryer is hot, place the frozen coconut shrimp in the basket in one layer.
+If you can't fit them all without a lot of overlap, cook in batches or make fewer.

-- Cook the frozen coconut shrimp for 10-12 minutes until they are fully cooked and crispy on the outside.
-Flip or gently shake the shrimp halfway.
-Some shrimp might be precooked but others are uncooked.
-In this case, make sure to fully cook them – the internal temperature needs to be 165 degrees Fahrenheit.
+- Cook the frozen coconut shrimp at 360 degrees Fahrenheit (180 degrees Celsius) for 10-12 minutes, or until they are fully cooked and crispy on the outside.
+Flip or gently shake the shrimp halfway through the cooking time.
+Some shrimp may be precooked, but others are uncooked.
+In this case, make sure the internal temperature reaches 145 degrees Fahrenheit (63 degrees Celsius).

 Nutrition